pubnub/pubnub-mcp-server/resources/sdk_docs/java_objects.md

 ### Set user metadata

 Sets metadata for a UUID.
-Partial updates of custom metadata are not supported; the provided custom object overwrites existing data.
-Use ETag for conditional updates.
+Custom overwrites existing custom data; use read-modify-write if you need to merge.

 #### Method(s)